 Father’s Day Party Ideas

-Father’s Day is a reminder to everyone about what their fathers have done for them in their lives.
-Even if Dads weren’t always around they were able to instill values and life lessons into the hearts of their kids.
-Father’s Day seems over rated but think of how hard your dad works to make things happen at the right moment.
-There’s a reason why dads are always up in arms, or stressed out and want to relax, and it’s because they spend their whole day serving the kids.
+Father’s Day reminds everyone about what their fathers have done for them in their lives.
+Even if Dads weren’t always around, they could instill values and life lessons into the hearts of their kids.
+Father’s Day seems overrated but thinks of how hard your dad works to make things happen at the right moment.
+There’s a reason why dads are always up in arms or stressed out and want to relax, and it’s because they spend their whole day serving the kids.

-It may not seem that way but Dads just want to let loose and play but are bound, and committed to providing their children a solid quality of life.
+It may not seem that way, but Dads want to let loose and play but are bound and committed to providing their children with a solid quality of life.
 I remember how much my father loved chocolate chip cookies.
 He had to hide them from his kids because we would scour the kitchen looking for the goodies.
-As we got older we learned that dad was stashing the cookies in the top drawer of his dresser, and we devoured them.
-Dad’s one piece of solace was his cookies that he usually had for himself.
-Looking back it was silly and fun to snatch Dad’s cookies so one year for father’s day we ordered a commercial case of chocolate chip cookie dough.
-This box was wrapped cold, and weighed about 25 pounds.
-That’s lot of cookies but my dad loved opening the father’s day gift, and immediately remembered how we used to take his chocolate chip cookies when we were young.
-Cookie dough had a sentimental value to my Dad and that gift was a memorable one.
+As we got older, we learned that dad was stashing the cookies in the top drawer of his dresser, and we devoured them.
+Dad’s one piece of solace was the cookies he usually had for himself.
+It was silly and fun to snatch Dad’s cookies, so one year, for father’s Day, we ordered a commercial case of chocolate chip cookie dough.
+This box was wrapped cold and weighed about 25 pounds.
+That’s a lot of cookies, but my dad loved opening the father’s day gift and immediately remembered how we used to take his chocolate chip cookies when we were young.
+Cookie dough had sentimental value to my Dad, and that gift was memorable.
 If you’re thinking of a good gift for father’s day, try and find one that will help him remember his youth.
-Don’t get trapped with the normal BBQ hardware, and grilling aprons.
+Don’t get trapped with the normal BBQ hardware and grilling aprons.
 Make your Dad feel more like he contributes to the family than the person that pays the bills.
 Playing board games will spark conversation and help to reflect on the good times over the years.
-You can also write him a hand written letter telling him how much you love him and look up to him.
+You can also write him a handwritten letter telling him how much you love him and look up to him.
 Dads are just giant teddy bears.
 A few activities to complement a cake or a gift care for this Father’s Day will also be admired.
 Here are some engaging events for your dad on Father’s Day.

 Father’s Day Party Ideas

 - Make sure your theme will complement the decorations.
-If you choose a sports theme, find ways to decorate with the sports team and even have a family football game to play.
+For example, if you choose a sports theme, find ways to decorate with the sports team and even have a family football game to play.

 - Father’s Day shouldn’t go unnoticed.
 Make a statement and have a giant block party for all the dads on the street.
 Families can be assigned a specific dish to bring so everyone can eat and enjoy each other’s company.
-Dad’s love BBQ’s so make it the biggest block party BBQ ever!
+Dads love BBQ, so make it the biggest block party BBQ ever!

-- Dad’s love junk!
-You can find any meaningless gadget or gizmo for dad that will make him happy.
+- Dads love junk!
+You can find any meaningless gadget or gizmo for dad to make him happy.
 From calculators to key chains, dads will find a use for it.
-The only thing dad’s hate the most is picking up garbage – so make sure your party favors aren’t going to leave a mess for dad to pick up.
+The only thing dads hate the most is picking up garbage – so make sure your party favors aren’t going to leave a mess for dad to pick up.